 Back in the 1900s, the Michelin brothers Andre and Edouard published a small red book called “Guide Michelin” – a travel guide for free.
 It was the earliest and best example of content marketing.

-Understanding the needs of their target audience, they wrote helpful information including tips about how to change your tyres, where to refuel your car, suggestions for hotels, and even places to eat.
+Understanding the needs of their target audience, they wrote helpful information including tips about how to change your tires, where to refuel your car, suggestions for hotels, and even places to eat.
 By printing so many copies, it helped create demand for cars – and tires.

 Michelin even rated upscale restaurants in faraway countryside locations with ‘Michelin Stars’, similar to winning a Nobel Prize.
-Readers of this travel guide would drive around more to get to these locations, and their tyres would wear out.
+Readers of this travel guide would drive around more to get to these locations, and their tires would wear out.

 This story is positive proof of how powerful content marketing can be.
 In this post, you’ll learn the 10 world-class content marketing strategies in 2021 that you can implement right away.